ffiondavies/Datacamp/CourseOutline.md

 **Lesson 4.**

 Objective:
-Learner will be able to demonstrate joinig, splitting and searching arrays
+Learner will be able to demonstrate joining, splitting and searching arrays

 Description: